The Importance of Date Coding in the Food Industry

 Frequently Asked Questions (FAQ)

-1. Which method is most durable for date coding?
+1. Which method is the most durable for date coding?

 Laser marking is the most durable solution for glass and metal packaging.
-Inkjet with suitable solvent-based inks can be preferred for plastic and flexible packaging.
+For plastic and flexible packaging, inkjet printing with suitable solvent-based ink can be preferred.

-2. How can codes be prevented from being erased?
+2. How can the codes be prevented from fading?

-By selecting the appropriate ink for the packaging surface and setting the correct parameters, codes will not be erased.
+By selecting the appropriate ink for the packaging surface and setting the correct parameters, the codes will not fade.

 3. Is the date format mandatory?

 Yes.
 In Turkey and many markets, the day/month/year format is mandatory.
-Labels must also include the phrase "SKT" or "TETT."
+Additionally, labels must include the abbreviation “Expiration Date” or “Best Before Date”.

 4. Is camera-based quality control expensive?

-While there is an initial investment cost, it's much more economical than the cost of recalling faulty products.
+While there is an initial investment cost, it is far more economical than the cost of recalling faulty products.

 Date coding on food packaging isn't just a legal requirement; it's a critical process for consumer safety and brand reputation.
 Mistakes may seem simple, but they can have serious consequences.
 With the right technology, the right ink, and robust quality control methods, these errors can be prevented.

-Electrojet supports manufacturers in accurate, permanent and reliable date coding with inkjet and laser solutions specific to the food industry.
+Electrojetsupports manufacturers in the food industry with accurate, permanent, and reliable date coding through its specialized inkjet and laser solutions.

 👉 For more content about coding solutions specific to the food industry, you can visit our Electrojet Blog page.